OpenSuSE Man Pages

 part, whose size is affected by this option, can contain: direc-

-tory data, for small directories; attribute data, for small
+tory data, for small directories; attribute data, for small at-

-extents for the file, for files with a large number of extents.
+for the file, for files with a large number of extents.

 The valid inode_options are:

-size=value | log=value | perblock=value
+size=value | perblock=value

 The inode size is specified either as a value in

-with perblock=.
-The minimum (and default) value is
+filesystem block with perblock=.
+The minimum (and

-256 bytes.
-The maximum value is 2048 (2 KiB) sub-
+with crc enabled.
+The maximum value is 2048 (2 KiB)

-exceed one half of the filesystem block size.
+not exceed one half of the filesystem block size.

 XFS uses 64-bit inode numbers internally; however,